uswds/uswds-site/pages/documentation/maturity-model.md

 - Update any site components that fall outside [USWDS guidance]({{ site.baseurl }}/components/).

-<span id="how-to-check"></span>

-### How to assess UX guidance
+### How to check

-- Compare each component with its current usability and accessibility guidance, including when to use a different approach.
-- Test complete tasks with people who use your service, including people with disabilities.
-Record the problems they encounter and the improvements you make.
-- Use the component accessibility test checklists to guide manual checks in your implementation.
-Automated checks can supplement these checks.
+- Use the current usability and accessibility guidance for each [component]({{ site.baseurl }}/components/) to check your implementation.
 - Review [line length guidance]({{ site.baseurl }}/components/typography/#measure-line-length) and your agency's design and style guidelines.

 {:.border-top-05.border-primary.padding-top-2.margin-bottom-3}

 ## Level 3: **Use USWDS code**{:.text-light}

-**Use USWDS code as a foundation for accessible, mobile-friendly experiences across government sites.** Test the code in the context of your content, customizations, and user tasks.
-USWDS includes design tokens and components.
+**Use USWDS code to provide accessible, mobile-friendly experience across government sites.** The code is comprised of two parts, design tokens and components.
 USWDS design tokens are common and consistent elements of color, spacing, and typography that government websites share.
-USWDS components are pre-built elements that make up government websites.
+USWDS components are pre-built, defaults elements that make up government websites.
 For example, the USWDS banner component is an easy way to show your site is an official government website and explain the benefits of secure connections.

 Government websites include components that aren’t included in USWDS yet.
 Use USWDS design tokens to build new components, and contribute any new components you develop and research you collect back to USWDS.

-<span id="what-to-do-1"></span>

-### How to integrate USWDS code
+### What to do

 #### 1: Add USWDS code and adjust settings.